MWatty/Peaches-n-Green/README.md

 * Contact form drop down menu text within this drop down should be centered in keeping with the overall theme of the form

+* Given the site is constructed with HTML and CSS only I would say that in the interactivity of the website could be improved with the use of Javascript to make the website more engaging for visitors.

 ## Technologies Used